dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Using Helm Chart

+Once your Kubernetes cluster is up, you can use the Helm chart present [in our official repository here](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/kubernetes/helm/) to bring up a Dgraph cluster.

 #### Installing the Chart

 Install the chart with the release name `dgraph-cluster` using the command below: